hanshuebner/netzhansa/content/post/vintage-computing-retreat/index.md

 that the tapes did not age well, maybe due to storage conditions or other environmental factors.
 Fortunately, Dave had a small stack of brand new tapes from which I picked one for my further tests.
-With that tape, I saw the same error outcome (E03) from the test which I had also seen with some of the used tapes, so I decided to only use the new tape for all further tests.
+With that tape, I saw the same error outcome (<b class="led">E03</b>) from the test which I had also seen with some of the used tapes, so I decided to only use the new tape for all further tests.

 I used the [TU81 Pathfinder Manual](http://bitsavers.org/pdf/dec/magtape/tu81/EK-TUA81-SV-003_Pathf_Sep85.pdf)